|Related Config File Sections|

 a virtual lock or because a previous player emptied them out), then it will make

-up the difference be adding new balls from the ball device tagged with
+up the difference be adding new balls from the ball device set in

 - Boolean (true/false) as to whether this multiball lock is enabled.